Estimate your EPF growth, employer/employee contributions, and pension projection with Fundulator’s smart EPF calculator.

 Yes, partial withdrawals are allowed under certain conditions such as home purchase, education, or medical emergencies.

 EPS Pension = (Average of last 5 years’ Basic + DA × Service Years) ÷ 70.
 Maximum monthly pension is ₹7,500.
+EPS pension is available only if service is at least 10 years.
+If service is less than 10 years, EPS can be withdrawn as a lump sum after 3 years from exit.

 EPF is employer-linked and includes matched contributions, while PPF is voluntary with fixed interest and 15-year lock-in.
 EPF generally builds a larger corpus for salaried individuals.